magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-2.md

 <!-- ENGCOM-8467 -->

-*  Path verification has been added to the `Mediagallery` uploader plugin.
+*  Path verification has been added to the `Mediagallery` uploader plug-in.
 Previously, validation failed, and Magento did not import products when **Enable Old Media Gallery** was disabled.
 [GitHub-30649](https://github.com/magento/magento2/issues/30649)

 <!-- ENGCOM-8057 -->